adrianbautista/data-science-course/16_databases/readme.md

 psycopg2 ('psycho pig 2') is the primary connector engine for postgres and python.
 Docs are [here](http://initd.org/psycopg/docs/).

-*Note: First try this line from the terminal for anaconda installation
+*Note: First try this line from the terminal for anaconda installation.
+This fix works for mac users at least.

 `conda install -c https://conda.binstar.org/alefnula psycopg2`